Table of Contents

 Is Cavalry Portfolio Services on Your Credit Report?

-If Cavalry Portfolio Services is reporting accounts on your credit report, it can be doing significant damage to your credit.
-Collection accounts from agencies such as Cavalry remain on your credit report for seven years.
+If they are reporting your accounts to the credit bureaus, it can be doing significant damage to your credit.
+Collection accounts remain on your credit report for seven years.

 However, if you do find a negative item from Cavalry, you may be able to get it removed by disputing the account with the credit bureaus.
 All entries on your credit report must be verifiable.

-If Cavalry Portfolio Services can’t provide any original paperwork proving the debt is yours, you very well may have a solid case in getting the item removed.
+If they can’t provide any original paperwork proving the debt is yours, you very well may have a solid case in getting the item removed.

-Find out everything you need to know about this aggressive collection agency, and how to successfully deal with any debt and credit issues related to them.
+Find out everything you need to know about this aggressive debt collector, and how to successfully deal with any debt and credit issues related to them.

 Who is Cavalry Portfolio Services?

-Cavalry Portfolio Services LLC is a collection agency located in Oklahoma and one of the largest buyers of distressed debt in the United States.
+Cavalry Portfolio Services LLC is a debt collection agency located in Oklahoma.
+They are a debt buyer; one of the largest buyers of distressed debt in the United States.
 They buy collection accounts for pennies on the dollar.

 Want to Remove Cavalry Portfolio Services from Your Credit Report?